 In Pack 160, the opportunity to enjoy the outdoors arrives at a family campout in mid-September.
 Held at a camp just half an hour from town, the campout is designed to be newbie friendly.
 The cost is low, the food is provided, and the flier tells parents everything they need to know about the weekend.
 Families can sign up at the last minute or just come out for the activities on Saturday if they aren’t quite ready to sleep on the ground.

 The outing lets the pack deliver on some of its school-night promises.
 But, perhaps more important, it lets Rencsak go to work on the new parents, who will ultimately decide whether their sons remain in Scouting.
-“If you don’t have a commitment from the parents, the boys aren’t going to get [to Scouts],” she says.
-“You get the parent in the door, and the boys come along.”
+“If you don’t have a commitment from the parents, the kids aren’t going to get [to Scouts],” she says.
+“You get the parent in the door, and the kids come along.”

 As soon as they arrive at camp, leaders assign new and old parents to one of three work groups: cooking, clean-up, and program.
 This system ensures that needed work gets done and that new parents get to chat with their more seasoned counterparts during downtime.
 “You’re chatting with your group,” Rencsak says.
 “It gives you an instant opportunity to bond with people and find out some information.”

-Parents of older boys love to share funny stories from past outings, and new parents have an opportunity to share concerns they weren’t willing to bring up at school night.
+Parents of older Cub Scouts love to share funny stories from past outings, and new parents have an opportunity to share concerns they weren’t willing to bring up at school night.
 For example, a mom might mention that her son has Asperger’s syndrome, giving experienced leaders the chance to connect her with another parent whose son was recently diagnosed.

 Rencsak knows the system works.
 One reason: Parents who make new friends at the campout often ask to change their committee assignment — switching from the blue and gold committee to the pinewood derby committee, for example (in Pack 160, every parent leaves school night with an assignment).

 Connecting New Parents